KnightTheCoder/Linux-Distro-Post-Install-Scripts/README.md

 > Only tested with x86 architecture!

 > [!IMPORTANT]
-> Update the system and restart, if you're using a very old iso
+> Update the system and restart, if you're using a very old iso <br />
 > Recommended on archlinux and OpenSUSE Tumbleweed

 ## Requirements